← Glossary

 For most business owners, the website is a black box.
 They pay for it and hope it works.
 A Digital Foundation removes the hope and replaces it with evidence.
 It is the difference between having a website and owning an authoritative digital asset.

-A Digital Foundation isn't a one-time purchase; it is a standard of maintenance.
-If you aren't monitoring the foundation, the environment (Google's algorithms, security threats, and browser updates) will eventually destroy it.
+A Digital Foundation is not a one-time purchase.
+It is a standard of maintenance.
+If you are not monitoring the foundation, the environment, Google's algorithms, security threats, and browser updates, will eventually destroy it.

 Appears In